-Cherokee County Schools aspire to promote the health and well being for all students.
+Cherokee County Schools aspire to promote the health and well-being of all students.
 The goal of each nurse is to build and maintain a healthy school community by implementing strategies that promote student, staff, family, and community health.
 The Cherokee County Board of Education employs school nurses throughout the county to provide students and staff with the knowledge and care to ensure that each individual stays healthy and safe each day.

-Please help the school nurse care for your child by informing the nurse at your school if your child has:
+Please help the school nurse care for your child by informing the nurse at your school (office phone/school email) if your child has:

-been exposed to communicable disease such as strep throat infection, chicken pox, or conjunctivitis
+been exposed to communicable diseases such as strep throat infection, chickenpox, or conjunctivitis

 Please help the school nurse by:

 Updating the phone numbers (home, work, and cell numbers) on your child’s school record so the school nurse can always reach you

 Please keep your child home when the following symptoms are present (you may turn in the parent and/or doctor’s excuse when the student returns to school):